BlockhostOfficial/ddos-prot-mc-servers/README.md

 ## DDoS Protection out of the box

+Very Good/Amazing:
+- Tempest - You will be able to handle few thousand players (traffic) and DDoS attacks at the same time
+- OVH - Game Range has the best protection for Minecraft.
+Internal attacks are an issue for some people.
+(Not as good as Tempest)

 Good/Decent:
 - Hetzner - it's enough for some people, for some it isn't.
 You can kindly ask for an ip change of your dedicated server if you want to get some DDoS Protection
-- OVH - Game Range has the best protection for Minecraft.
-Internal attacks are an issue for some people.
-- Tempest - You will be able to handle few thousand players (traffic) and DDoS attacks at the same time
+- ReliableSite

 Bad/Horrible:
 - OVH VPS - They can be taken down easily